Theoretical Studies of alpha Clustering in Nuclei and Beyond: A review on cluster model approaches

 \subsection{Introduction}

 One of the enduring challenges of nuclear many-body physics is to elucidate how structures---such as clusters, phonon excitations, and shape changes---emerge from fundamental interactions among nucleons.
-While considerable progress has been made by describing nuclei in terms of individual protons and neutrons, the phenomenon of nuclear clustering, emergence of cluster degrees of freedom, most notably $\alpha$-like correlations, and their role in nuclear structure and dynamics remains not fully understood.
+As was discussed earlier, while considerable progress has been made by describing nuclei in terms of individual protons and neutrons, the phenomenon of nuclear clustering, emergence of cluster degrees of freedom, most notably $\alpha$-like correlations, and their role in nuclear structure and dynamics remains not fully understood.
 Indeed, $\alpha$-particle formation has been suggested since the early days of nuclear science as one of the guiding ideas behind observed decay modes and the unusual stability of certain nuclear configurations~\cite{Gamow:1930,Hafstad1938,Blatt:Book}.
 Many multi-cluster, molecular-like states in light nuclei appear near their respective cluster-decay thresholds—a feature succinctly illustrated in the well-known Ikeda diagram~\cite{ikeda_1968}—supporting the idea that alpha clusters serve as important building blocks for such states.
 A version of this diagram is shown in Fig.~\ref{fig:fig1}, highlighting the thresholds and pictorially illustrating cluster structures.
+Although threshold effects are known to restructure states, often helping to align structures to favor decay into corresponding thresholds \cite{Volya2022Superradiance}, as shown in examples in Sec.~2 and further illustrated in this section and Sec.~3, clustering is not just a threshold phenomenon.
 Explicit $\alpha$-particle clustering is closely related to pairing and quartet correlations in nuclei~\cite{Sandulescu2024} and even in randomly interacting quantum many-body systems clusterization seems to naturally emerge~\cite{white2023Structured}, the mechanisms behind this remain to be fully explained.